 • Set up a breading station by placing the flour on one plate, the beaten eggs on a 2nd plate and the seasoned Panko on a 3rd plate.
 Have another clean plate to place the breaded pork on.

-• While the pork is chilling, make the Mornay sauce.
+• While the pork is chilling, make the mornay sauce.
 Start by melting the butter in a medium saucepan over medium heat.
 Add the flour and cook, stirring, for about 1 minute.
 Gradually add the milk to the pan and stir vigorously until smooth.
-Bring the sauce to a boil, then immediately reduce the heat to medium low and simmer the sauce, stirring constantly, until it thickens, about 3-4 minutes.
+Bring the sauce to a boil, then immediately reduce the heat to medium-low and simmer the sauce, stirring constantly, until it thickens, about 3-4 minutes.
 Remove the pan from the heat.
 Add the nutmeg, mustard powder, salt and pepper and stir in.
-Sprinkle in the Gruyere cheese, stirring continuously until it is all melted and the sauce is smooth.
-Let the sauce stand until pork is ready, then set to rewarm over low heat.
+Sprinkle in the Gruyère cheese, stirring continuously until it is all melted and the sauce is smooth.
+Let the sauce stand until the pork is ready, then set it to rewarm over low heat.

-• When pork has chilled, heat the oil and butter in a large skillet over medium-high heat.
-When hot, add 3 of the breaded pork cutlets to the pan.
+• When the pork has chilled, heat the oil and butter in a large skillet over medium-high heat.
+When hot, add 3 of the breaded pork cutlets to the pan or as many as will comfortably fit with a couple of inches between pieces.
+Avoid over-crowding the pan.
 Lower the heat under the pan slightly and cook the pork until the underside is golden.
 Flip and cook until the other side is golden.
-Flip again twice, until the pork is deep golden.
+Flip again twice, until the pork is deep golden and the pork is cooked to 145F internal temperature.
 Remove to a plate and cook the remaining cutlets in the same way.

 Notes